Thursday, May 19, 2016

 Remembering Moses

 I have only bought one pet, for myself, in my life.
-I was around forty years old, living in an apartment by myself and decided that a cat would be the pet for me.
-I travelled quite a bit back then and it was not unusual for me to be out of town for a week or more.
-I didn’t want fish, birds or a guinea pig, and a dog wouldn’t work.
-But a cat, with enough food, water and litter can easily be left alone for long periods of time.
-Not they that like that, but after a few minutes of admonishment when you return, they’re your friend again.
+I was around forty years old, living in an apartment by myself, and decided that a cat would be the pet for me.
+I traveled quite a bit back then and it was not unusual for me to be out of town for a week or more.
+I didn’t want fish, birds, or a guinea pig, and a dog wouldn’t work.
+But a cat, with enough food, water, and litter can easily be left alone for long periods of time.
+Not that they like that, but after a few minutes of admonishment when you return, they’re your friend again.

 But all cats are not the same.
 Some are overly aloof, providing little companionship.
 Others are mean, some hide all day long and others get fat and lazy.
 Some spend their waking hours plotting to escape and feel good about leaving you despondent, or better yet, crying your eyes out.
 Picking your perfect cat is a combination of knowing what you want and finding a cat to match.
 Not an easy task.